Page playoff system: Format

 The system requires teams to be ranked in some way, as the top two teams have an advantage over the bottom two.
 This is usually accomplished through a round-robin tournament, which eliminates all but the top four teams.

-Round-robin

-A standard round-robin tournament is used, in which all teams play each other once.
-Because the number of total games increases quadratically with respect to the number of teams, scheduling too many teams will result in an unwieldy number of games, particularly when there are a limited number of playing surfaces (championship curling arenas usually only have four or five sheets).
-Therefore, the number of teams is usually capped at around a dozen; if this is not possible or desirable, teams may be separated into groups playing separate round-robins and either having the top teams combining for the Page playoff or playing separate ones in each group and having the winners play each other after.

-Page playoff system

-The system was invented in Australia in the early 1930s and adopted soon after by the Victorian Football League (now known as the Australian Football League).
+The Page playoff system was invented in Australia in the early 1930s and adopted soon after by the Victorian Football League (now known as the Australian Football League).
 The top four teams advance to the playoffs, which are played over three rounds with one team being eliminated in each round.